Ireland has the world's highest Covid-19 rate. How did it go so wrong? - KTVZ

 Ireland has only five intensive care beds per 100,000 people, much lower than the OECD22 average of 12, according to OECD data.

-So far the country has so far reported a total of more than 152,000 Covid-19 cases and 2,352 deaths, according to a Johns Hopkins University tally.
+So far the country has reported a total of more than 152,000 Covid-19 cases and 2,352 deaths, according to a Johns Hopkins University tally.

 As for the recent spike, the tools to address “this accelerated growth rate” are in Ireland’s hands, according to Nolan, who chairs NPHET’s Irish Epidemiological Modelling Advisory Group.